sanggonlee/CoffeeShop/README.md

 ### Query drinks
 The following query parameters are supported:
-**name** - Name of the drink to search for
+**name** - Name of the drink to search for.
 **date** - Filter the drinks by the date they're available on.
-Only takes the RFC3339 format **ingredients** - List of ingredients separated by commas, matches the drinks that contain all of the given ingredients **offset** - Used for pagination.
-Starting offset to fetch the results **limit** - Used for pagination.
-The size of the batch query request
+Only takes the RFC3339 format.
+**ingredients** - List of ingredients separated by commas, matches the drinks that contain all of the given ingredients.
+**offset** - Used for pagination.
+Starting offset to fetch the results.
+**limit** - Used for pagination.
+The size of the batch query request.

 The response has the following structure:
 ```